Shelton-Anotida/Normal-Calculator/README.md

-This is a Normal Calculator that is able to do:
+This is a Basic Calculator that is able to do:

 +: addition
 -: subtraction